 There I was changing into trousers in Central on a Sunday night.
 The clouds were visible from the intense light pollution.
-My beautiful polka dot boxers, which Josh—my mejor amigo, a Spanish aficionado, and the most Christian man I know—gave me last night as a parting gift, went on its public debut.
+My beautiful polka dot boxers, which Josh—my mejor amigo, a Spanish aficionado, and the most Christian man I know—gave me last night as a parting gift, went on their public debut.
 It was the end of exam season, so the Class of ’22 decided to come out of their caves for a night that shall be remembered and regretted.
 The mission was eventually accomplished.

-*For the readers wondering about the whole trousers issue, Kayla, Josh’s friend, told him that we should wear shorts because it’ll be too hot in the club.
-It was, needless to say, an unfortunately Marie Antoinette “Let Them Eat Cake” kind of move from someone who doesn’t understand the plight of the amateur clubber.
+*For the readers wondering about the whole trousers issue, E, Josh’s friend, told him that we should wear shorts because it’ll be too hot in the club.
+It was, needless to say, an unfortunate Marie Antoinette “Let Them Eat Cake” kind of move from someone who doesn’t understand the plight of the amateur clubber.
 It turns out that Josh and I didn’t have enough clout to wear shorts.
 In fact, we’re so low in the clubbing hierarchy that it would’ve been the last straw that pushes us down to the social-outcast category with the pedos and the rabidly drunk.
 We’d normally welcome this—since it’s interesting to be outcasted—if not for the fact that the clubs won’t allow us in, and we’d lose too much fun.